 Daniel Goleman expands the view of intelligence when it comes to success and explains why it can matter more than IQ.

 We usually see people with great IQs who aren’t successful in their lives and question what went wrong.
-This is because IQ contributes to success in life.
+This is because EQ contributes to success in life.

 The 5 domains of Emotional Intelligence are: